Can I file my small claims case in Mills County?

 Can I file my case in small claims court?

-A plaintiff cannot demand more than $10,000 in their action.
-(Texas Government Code 28.093).
+You cannot demand or ask for more than $10,000 in a small claims court case.
+(Government Code 28.093).
 Additionally, a small claims court plaintiff can only ask the court for monetary relief.
-You are unable to seek injunctive or equitable relief.
-Say your landscaper breaks a sprinkler head.
-You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
-This type of relief would be injunctive relief.
+The court has no authority to issue an injunctive or equitable award.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+This would be called injunctive relief.

 Small Claims Court Case Types